PrincetonSystems/os-seminar/_notes/01-introduction.md

 # Introductions

-## Students

-  * Name

-  * Masters?
-PhD?
-Year?

-  * Areas of interest?

-  * What projects are you working on?

-  * Recent work you enjoyed

-## Me first

-  * Who am I?

-    * Amit Levy

-    * New Assistant Professor

-    * "Secure": OS, distributed systems, storage systems, web platforms... really systems in general

-      - Building systems that are as flexible as _reasonable_ for application developers

-    * Most active current work is a secure operating system for low-memory microcontrollers

-      * Also looking at co-designing hardware/language/OS, general kernel security, distributed cache characterization with Wyatt, runtimes for FaaS, IoT network protocols.
-If someone wants to talk about the kitchen as an OS, please talk to me too.

-    * Recent work I loved: Salsify by Sadjad Fouladi (NSDI 2018)

 # What will today's class look like?

   * Not going over the syllabus today, but high-level: paper-reading class, with a course project.